Liu Chengyou: Background

 Liu Chengyou was born in 931 at Yedu (鄴都, in modern Handan, Hebei), at the house of his father Liu Zhiyuan.
 His father was a trusted officer under the general Shi Jingtang, son-in-law of then-reigning emperor Li Siyuan (Emperor Mingzong) of Later Tang.
 His mother was Liu Zhiyuan's wife, Lady Li.
 He had two brothers, Liu Chengxùn (劉承訓), who was nine years older than him, and Liu Chengxūn (劉承勳, note different tones), who was younger.
 It is not known whether his brothers were Lady Li's sons.
 He also had an adoptive brother, Liu Yun, the biological son of his uncle Liu Chong, whom Liu Zhiyuan favored and adopted as a son.

 In 941, after Shi Jingtang overthrew Later Tang and established his state of Later Jin, Liu Zhiyuan acted as the military governor of Hedong Circuit (河東, headquartered in modern Taiyuan, Shanxi).
 The 10-year-old Liu Chengyou was given the title of an overseer of the circuit headquarters.
 In 947, after Later Jin was destroyed by the Khitan Liao dynasty, Liu Zhiyuan declared himself emperor of the new state, Later Han and Liu Chengyou was given the title of General.
 His older brother Liu Chengxùn was given more substantive responsibilities, including overseeing Taiyuan while Liu Zhiyuan advanced south to take over the central parts of former Later Jin territory.
 He became mayor of Kaifeng after Liu Zhiyuan successfully took the Later Jin capital as his own.

 In late 947, Li Chengxùn died.
 This greatly affected Liu Zhiyuan's health, and by spring of 948 he was on the edge of death.
 He summoned the chancellor Su Fengji, the chief of staff (Shumishi) Yang Bin, the Imperial Guard commander Shi Hongzhao, and the deputy chief of staff Guo Wei, and told them "My remaining time is short, and I cannot speak much.
 Chengyou is still young and weak, so I entrust to you what happens after my death."
 He also told them to guard against the retired general Du Chongwei.
 After he died, the four did not immediately announce his death but instead issued an edict in his name putting Du to death.
 They also issued an edict in his name making Liu Chengyou the Prince of Zhou and giving him the title of Chancellor (同中書門下平章事, Tong Zhongshu Menxia Pingzhangshi).
-Shortly thereafter, they announced that the emperor had passed away, and Liu Chengyou took the throne at the age of 17.
+Shortly thereafter, they announced that the emperor had died, and Liu Chengyou took the throne at the age of 17.
 He honored his mother Empress Li as empress dowager.